-Oxycodone affects the brain’s reward system.
+Oxycodone affects the brain’s reward system, reinforcing the idea of the medication being a reward.
 This makes people using the drug value it and want to repeat its use.
-Reward leads to abuse, tolerance, dependence and full-fledged addiction.
-All of this happens quickly, so quickly that most people who become addicted are almost surprised by their disease.
+Reward leads to abuse, tolerance, dependence, and full-fledged addiction.
+All of this happens quickly–so quickly that most people who become addicted are almost surprised by their disease.

 Oxycodone addiction can happen even when using the drug as the doctor ordered.
-Many oxycodone patients keep getting their pills through “doctor shopping” and buying on the streets.
-In more severe situations, they may turn to other drugs for their high.
-In fact, people addicted to oxycodone are a dozen times more likely to turn to heroin.
+Many oxycodone patients keep getting their pills through “doctor shopping” (visiting multiple doctors, sometimes across state lines, to obtain more than one opioid prescription) and buying on the streets.
+They may turn to other drugs for their high in more severe situations.
+In fact, people addicted to oxycodone are twelve more likely to turn to heroin, and up to 80% of heroin users were abusing prescription opioids first.

 • Constipation